 Laptop & Mobile devices are at a high risk from loss or theft and require additional security protection.
 All reasonable precautions must be taken to ensure that the hardware is stored securely.

 To protect the integrity of the College systems and data procedures, passwords or authentication devices for gaining remote access to the College systems must not be stored with the computer.
-This includes the saving of passwords into remote access software.

 Confidential data should not be taken offsite via removable media / etc. Remote Access provides a secure VDI (Virtual Desktop Infrastructure) system which is highly encrypted and secured.
 If there is a requirement to take any confidential data offsite then please discuss with the Director of IT Services, to ensure the College’s Data Protection / GDPR obligations are met.